aliyun/aliyun-oss-ruby-sdk/README.md

 ## Run environment

-- Ruby 1.9.3 or above.
+- Ruby ***1.9.3*** or above.
-- Windows, Linux or OS X system that supports Ruby.
+- *Windows*, *Linux* or *OS X* system that supports Ruby.

-To learn how to install Ruby, refer to: https://www.ruby-lang.org/zh_cn/downloads/.
+To learn how to install Ruby, refer to: [ruby-lang](https://www.ruby-lang.org/en/documentation/installation/).

 ## Quick start

 ### Activate an OSS account

-Log onto the official website: http://www.aliyun.com/product/oss and click "Activate Now".
+Log onto [the official website](http://www.aliyun.com/product/oss) and click *Activate Now*.
 Follow the prompts to activate OSS.
-After the service is activated, go to "Console" to view your AccessKeyId and AccessKeySecret.
+After the service is activated, go to *Console* to view your `AccessKeyId` and `AccessKeySecret`.
 These two information items are required when you use Alibaba Cloud OSS SDK.

 ### Install Alibaba Cloud OSS SDK for Ruby